Slam Certification FAQ

 - It might sound a little high-minded, but certification or registration gets you intimately associated with a GREAT community of poets and performers.
 This might be the best reason to sign up.

 - The opportunity to bid on hosting any of PSI's prestigious events.
-National Poetry Slam in August, Individual World Poetry Slam in February, or even an extension of PSI's Poetry Cross Training Camp in June.
+National Poetry Slam in August, Individual World Poetry Slam in February, or the Women of the World Poetry Slam in March.

-- Certified Slams can make application to send a team to NPS or an individual to iWPS.
-All Slams receive information about securing reduced fees to Poetry Cross Training events.
+- Certified Slams can make application to send a team to NPS or an individual to WOWps or iWPS.

 How do I get Certified?